HuSharp/pd/tools/pd-dev/README.md

-# pd-simulator
+# pd-dev

-pd-simulator is a tool for developing and testing PD.
+pd-dev is a tool for developing and testing PD.
 It provides the following functions:

 - [pd-api-bench](./pd-api-bench/README.md): A tool for testing the performance of PD's API.
 - [pd-tso-bench](./pd-tso-bench/README.md): A tool for testing the performance of PD's TSO.